How to Measure Training Effectiveness and Improve ROI

 Key Takeaways

-• Training effectiveness shows if learning improves job performance
+• Training effectiveness shows whether learning improves job performance.

 What Is Training Effectiveness?